Backup or Sync files to OneDrive for business with given solutions:

 If the system drive gets virus infected and encrypted your files, this change will also sync to OneDrive cloud.
-Therefore, you may want to change the-the OneDrive folder to another location.
-For backup purposes, it is recommended to move OneDrive folder to external drive.
+Therefore, you may want to change the OneDrive folder to another location.
+For backup purposes, it is recommended to move OneDrive folder to an external drive.

-3. Open "File Explorer" and locate your OneDrive folder.
-In the File Explorer Home tab, click Move to button and then select a location to move the OneDrive folder.
+Step 3.
+Open "File Explorer" and locate your OneDrive folder.
+In the File Explorer Home tab, click Move to > Choose locations... to select the external hard drive to receive OneDrive folder.

-4. When it completes, go back to the OneDrive setup screen, and sign in with your OneDrive account.
+Step 4.
+When it completes, open OneDrive and sign in with your OneDrive account.

-5. In the "This is your OneDrive folder" interface, click "Change location".
+Step 5.
+In the Your OneDrive folder" interface, click "Change location".
 After that, select "Use this location".

 Map OneDrive for Business as a network drive